 Our class worship table looks lovely after the children have dressed it themselves.
 They chose different artefacts for the table.
 Mary was especially important to the children as our topic in RE is trust in God and they wanted to remember Mary’s trust in God’s divine plan for her life.

-Year 4 enjoyed creating some fantastic poppy prints on Remembrance Day.
-We chose and wrote down some Bible Scriptures about love and peace.
+Year 4 had a lovely discussion about Remembrance Day.
+We reflected on some Bible Scriptures about love and peace.
 This served as a small, simple reminder of those who have done so much for our country and those who continue to do so today.
 We linked our RE to our history learning through a discussion about Armistice Day and we also explored why poppies are worn in November and what the different colours – red, purple, black, white – mean.
-Following this, the children could decide how they wanted to remember those who have lost their lives in war by printing the poppies in their colour of choice.
-As part of our artwork, we also included examples of how we can stand up for what is right in our lives.
+Following this, the children could decide how they wanted to remember those who have lost their lives in war by writing their own messages on a poppy they drew.
+We also discussed our statement or the week of we know how to help someone if they are hurt, as well as giving examples of how we can stand up for what is right in our lives.

 RE – Trust in God

 In RE the children will learn about Jesus’ teaching on how important it is that we trust Him.
 The children will explore the importance of trusting God as well as the difficulties it brings through the stories of Zechariah, Mary and Joseph.
 We will be reflecting on the importance of having trust in each other and making promises.

 Trust-building is an important component of teamwork at any age.
 Developing trust within Year 4 can help build bonds, teach children to work together to meet a shared goal, and improve communication and cooperation skills.
 We tried various activities that helped us understand what it means to trust each other and to be trusted.
 We tried the buddy walk, trust fall, hoop trust and the zipper.

 Some of the children’s comments: